mrazomej/phd/src/chapter_05/section_10_two_state_dist.md

 Having shown the generating function's power, let us now turn our attention to the relevant equation we are after: the two-state mRNA distribution.
-This model assumes that the promoter can exist in two discrete states (See [@Fig:ch5_fig36](A)): a transcriptionally active state $A$ from which transcription can take place at a constant rate $r_m$, and an inactive state $I$ where no transcription takes place.
+This model assumes that the promoter can exist in two discrete states (see [@Fig:ch5_fig36](A)): a transcriptionally active state $A$ from which transcription can take place at a constant rate $r_m$, and an inactive state $I$ where no transcription takes place.
 The mRNA is stochastically degraded with a